hileez/node-pyrunner-quick-start/doc/en.md

 ## Python nodepyrunner module

-Node-PyRunner creates a pyrunner module embedded in python for interacting with JavaScript in python scripts, has runScript/callJs methods.
-You need import pyrunner in python script.Note you cannot used runScript or callJs methods when sync executions.
+Node-PyRunner creates a nodepyrunner module embedded in python for interacting with JavaScript in python scripts, has runScript/callJs methods.
+You need import nodepyrunner in python script.Note you cannot used runScript or callJs methods when sync executions.